RodrigoGuerraCortes/test-laravel-orion/README.md

 # Test

 ## Overview
-This project is a Laravel-based system designed to demonstrate features such as Orion.
+This project is a Laravel-based system designed to demonstrate features such as Orion, Pest.
 The project will evolve to include more advanced features like code coverage measurement, testing capabilities, and continuous integration.

 ## Features